...

 Enjoy Waterfront Views

 When Ontarians say “cottage country,” they generally mean any of a number of rural regions dotted with clear lakes perfect for canoeing, kayaking, swimming, waterskiing or just admiring from the shore while ensconced in a comfortable hammock.
-Bring your camera and binoculars, as you may well spot deer, loons or coyotes.
 Popular cottage areas include Muskoka (www.discovermuskoka.ca), Peterborough and the Kawarthas (www.thekawarthas.ca) and Ontario’s Highlands (www.comewander.ca).
 Pamper yourself with a restful weekend at one of Ontario’s summer resorts (www.resortsofontario.com).

 What’s New?